anilsimha13/core-playwright/README.md

     - Example2:`test('Test Name', { tags: ['smoke'] }, async ({ page }) => { /* test code */ });`
   - To run tests with specific tags, use the `--grep` flag with the tag name.
     - `npx playwright test --grep "@tag-name"`

+## 20. Parallelism/Parallel Testing

+- we can achieve parallelism in Playwright by configuring the `workers` option in the `playwright.config.ts` file.
+- The `workers` option specifies the number of parallel worker processes that Playwright will use to run tests.
+- By default, Playwright sets the number of workers to the number of CPU cores available on the machine.
+- You can customize the number of workers based on your requirements and the capabilities of your test environment.
+- Example: `workers: 4` will run tests using 4 parallel worker processes.
+- You can also set `workers: 1` to run tests sequentially.
+- Additionally, you can use the `--workers` command-line flag to override the number of workers specified in the configuration file.
+- Example: `npx playwright test --workers=3`
+- Keep in mind that running tests in parallel can significantly reduce the overall test execution time, especially for large test suites.
+- However, ensure that your tests are designed to be independent and do not share state, as this can lead to flaky tests when run in parallel.
+- You can also control parallelism at the test file level by using the `test.describe.parallel()` method to run all tests within a describe block in parallel.
+- You can also use `test.describe.configure({ mode: 'parallel' })` to set parallel mode for a specific describe block and following is the code for serial execution of a describe block.
+  - `test.describe.configure({ mode: 'serial' })`
+- Parallel mode can set at Browser level using `projects` in `playwright.config.ts` file.